Introduction to EGRET Confidence Intervals

 selected period) from the full set of replicates created by

-central tendency and the uncertainty about the size of a trend.
-They can
+the uncertainty about the size of a trend.
+They can be used to help

-be used to help answer questions like: “How sure are we that the trend
+answer questions like: “How sure are we that the trend is positive?” or

-decrease over the period of interest?”
-The
+period of interest?”
+The plotHistogramTrend

-function can produce histograms either
+function can

 When creating a histogram it is important to carefully determine what “bins” to use.
 In this plot it is a good idea to make sure that the plot covers a range of both negative and positive values even though it might be the case that the entire range of the trend magnitudes is positive (or negative).
 The function is set up so that it defaults to setting up 10 bins and the bins are set to cover the full range of the magnitudes and at least cover magnitudes as low as -10% and as high as +10%.
 The bins are set up based on a minimum value (xMin), a maximum value (xMax), and a step size (xStep).
 The defaults used in an initial run can simply leave out these three arguments and will produce a plot.
 This first plot would not be suitable for publication or display, but is intended to guide the analyst to set these three arguments to produce a suitable plot.